heolfief/Course-en-Cours/README.md

 ## Hardware

 The hardware is based on 4 main components:
-- ATmega328p microcontroller (the same as the arduino uno/nano)
+- ATmega328p microcontroller (the same as the arduino uno/nano/pro mini)
 - MPU6050 accelerometer and gyro chip
 - A FTDI chip (to program the microcontroller via USB)
 - A micro SD card holder

-This board is **fully arduino compatible** and should be selected in the arduino environnement as the arduino nano.
+This board is **fully arduino compatible** and should be selected in the arduino environnement as the arduino pro mini (ATmega328p, 3.3V 8MHz).

 ### Documents availables